• Blog

 • Use A/B split testing tools to send people to different video pages on your website and see which video gets more views.

-To wrap up, making your video as interesting and original as possible is key to keeping people watching and sharing it.
-At the same time, don't be afraid of using different styles or techniques for a more edgy or modern vibe.
+To wrap up, understanding music video production is the first step to making a music video.
+Don't be afraid of using different styles or techniques for a more edgy or modern vibe.
 While trying new things might turn some people off, you would never know what you can achieve with your music videos unless you try.

-Finally, keep in mind that while we made these tips with music videos in mind, they can be applied to any type of movie that you want to create.
+Finally, while we made these tips with music videos in mind, know that they can be applied to any type of movie or video that you wish to create.